Do email popups really work?

 Here’s a second example coming from Volusion.

-When possible, give away discount codes or offer a chance to win something.
+When possible, give away discount codes (here are discount and coupon code ideas for you) or offer a chance to win something.

 If you can’t, think hard about the kind of content that can help your newsletter stand out.